aswanthpp/ns-3-dev-git/src/internet-apps/doc/internet-apps.rst

 Examples
 ========
-The examples for DHCP can be found at ``src/internet-apps/examples/dhcp-example.cc``
+The examples for DHCP without relay agent can be found at ``src/internet-apps/examples/dhcp-example.cc`` The examples for DHCP with relay agent can be found at ``src/internet-apps/examples/dhcp-example-relay.cc``

 Scope and Limitations
 =====================

-The server should be provided with a network address, mask and a range of address for the pool.
+The DHCP server should be provided with a network address, mask and at least one pool of addresses.
 One client application can be installed on only one netdevice in a node, and can configure address for only that netdevice.

+The relay agent should be provided with exactly one server side interface and atleast one client side interface address along with the corresponding masks, and address of the DHCP server.

 The following five basic DHCP messages are supported: